FF Scala Sans

 Like Eric Gill's 1927–30 design Gill Sans and Hans Eduard Meier's typeface Syntax, both upper and lower case are structurally modeled on serif old style faces.
 The lowercase roman a and g are two-story.
-FF Scala Sans italics are true italics, not sloped roman.
+FF Scala Sans' italics are true italics, not sloped roman.
 The lowercase a, e, v and y are particularly calligraphic.
 FF Scala Sans is a very complete sans-serif in its inclusion of true small capitals, lining and non-lining (old style figures) and many ligatures.
-In 1993 an additional condensed width of the typeface was released.
+In 1993, an additional condensed width of the typeface was released.
 The typefaces are available through Font Shop International.
+In 2023, the font, alongside its companion FF Scala, were reissued as "Scala Sans" and "Scala", respectively on Majoor's own independent type foundry, which was founded in 2021.

+Usage

-The typeface is prominently used by the Los Angeles Metro, and the Hungarian weekly magazine Magyar Narancs.
+The Los Angeles Metro and the Hungarian weekly magazine Magyar Narancs prominently use the typeface.